How to improve your critical thinking skills

 improve your critical thinking skills

-Critical thinking is about finding truth in the noise – examining information from different sources to reach fair, unbiased conclusions.
+Critical thinking is about finding a message in the noise – examining information from different sources to reach fair, unbiased conclusions.
 Developing your critical thinking skills is often crucial to “thinking like a scientist”.
 But evaluating data from multiple sources is also an essential part of modern life.
 With so much debate over “fake” news, misinformation and disinformation, and AI-related manipulation, critical thinking skills can help you determine who to trust and why.

 Critical thinking skills are also an important part of education, from “evaluate” questions in science, to the A-level EPQ, up to postgraduate and academic reports and assignments.
 The British Government are planning to make critical thinking an even bigger part of primary and secondary education, but critical thinking is a life skill whatever your politics.
 It’s about learning how to think – so you have the freedom to decide what you think.